apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 accepted as input.

-This RFC introduces a mechanism to specify transformations to be applied to the layout of buffers in memory, including the option to present multi-dimensional indices to the low-level code generators.
+This RFC introduces a mechanism to specify transformations to be applied to the layout of buffers in memory, along with a unified method of presenting multiple indices to the low-level code generators.
 This will allow for target-specific handling of non-flat memory, and will allow for code re-use across compute definitions that differ only in memory layout.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation